API Reference

 RunsClient

-The largest sub-client — 12 endpoints + one convenience helper (wait_for_completion).
-Covers the full run lifecycle: create, list, get, cancel, continue, replay, trace, checkpoints, policy reports, recovery.
+The largest sub-client — 12 endpoints + two convenience helpers (wait_for_completion, tail_trace).
+Covers the full run lifecycle: create, list, get, cancel, continue, replay, trace, checkpoints, graph, policy reports, recovery.

 class RunsClient class